JetForcer/AccountLocalTime/README.md

 It is looks like a workaround, but I don't know another way to do it for now, so please deploy metadata with following order:

-labels -> Account.object -> Opportunity.object -> classes -> aura, profiles, quickActions, staticresources, triggers, remoteSiteSettings
+labels -> Account.object -> other objects -> classes -> aura, profiles, quickActions, staticresources, triggers, remoteSiteSettings

 ## Move custom components to layouts

 You may customize your layouts as you want, to do it, please follow steps as described below:

+### Opportunity:

 - Go to Setup -> Build -> Customize -> Opportunities -> Page Layouts -> Opportunity Layout -> Edit
 - On the top of the page
 	- Select 'Fields', and then drag the 'Account Local Time' to "Opportunity Detail" place
 	- Select 'Quick Actions', and then drag the 'Local time' to "Quick Actions in the Salesforce Classic Publisher" place
 	- Select 'Mobile & Lightning Actions', and then drag the 'Customize local time' to "Salesforce Mobile and Lightning Experience Actions" place

+### Lead:

+- Go to Setup -> Build -> Customize -> Leads -> Page Layouts -> Lead Layout -> Edit
+- On the top of the page
+	- Select 'Fields', and then drag the 'Local Time' to "Lead Detail" place
+	- Select 'Mobile & Lightning Actions', and then drag the 'Customize local time' to "Salesforce Mobile and Lightning Experience Actions" place

 ## Configure My Domain

-Without it Lightning customization form will not work properly
+Without it Lightning customization form will not work

 - Go to Setup -> Administer -> Domain Management -> My Domain, and then follow the instruction from Salesforce

-## Activate Geocodes for Account Billing Address
+## Activate Geocodes for Addresses

-To enable values in Account.BillingLatitude and Account.BillingLongitude need to activate the Data Integration Rule
+To enable latitude and longitude object fields need to activate the Data Integration Rules

 - Setup -> Data Management -> Data Integration Rules
 - Open 'Geocodes for Account Billing Address' and click on 'Activate'
+- Open 'Geocodes for Lead Address' and click on 'Activate'

 ## Create Connected App, Auth.
 Provider and Named Credential: